braddavis623/cst236labs/doc/source/code/source1.rst

 Source Example
 ==============

-Source1 provides functions for describing a triangle.
+Source1 provides functions for describing a triangle, as well as a rhombus.

 Determining Triangle Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^